Datavisualiatie-UGent/project-dv24-7/docs/index.md

 This site is made using <a href=https://observablehq.com/framework>Observable Framework</a>.
 </div>
 <div>
 For most of the plots and visualisations we used <a href=https://observablehq.com/plot>Observable Plot</a>.
 For the remaining visualisations we used <a href=https://d3js.org>D3.js</a>.
-D3 was mostly used in cases where Obsevable Plot was not possible.
+D3 was mostly used in cases where Observable Plot was not possible.
 </div>